hom3r/housing-prices/README.md

 flask run
 ```

+Application now runs on http://localhost:5000/.

-The API endpoint is now available at the http://localhost:5000/price-prediction URL.
+The API endpoint is now available at the http://localhost:5000/v1/predict-price URL.
+Note that you have to use POST request with the valid JSON payload.

-There is also Swagger documentation for the whole API on http://localhost:5000/apidocs/.
+There is also Swagger documentation with executable examples for the whole API on http://localhost:5000/v1/apidocs/.

 ## Docker
 To run app in Docker, use the docker-compose tool.